JHenzi/MarketGPT/README.md

 The application follows a multi-step pipeline:

 1. **Fetch**: A background process periodically scrapes RSS feeds for new articles.
+The system uses intelligent feed tracking to skip recently-checked feeds and uses HTTP conditional requests (ETags/Last-Modified) to avoid downloading unchanged feeds.
 The fetch interval is configurable via the `NEWS_FETCH_INTERVAL_MINUTES` environment variable (default: 30 minutes).
 See Configuration section below.
 2. **Scrape & Store**: For each new article, it scrapes the full content, generates a vector embedding using `SentenceTransformers`, and stores the text, metadata, and embedding in a local **ChromaDB** database.
 The database is automatically created if it doesn't exist.
 If you encounter issues or want to start fresh with news articles, you can use the `delete_db.py` script (see Helper Scripts).
-Stock recommendations are stored in a separate ChromaDB collection.
+Stock recommendations are stored in a **SQLite** database (`recommendations.sqlite`) for better querying and date-based filtering.
 3. **Analyze & Recommend (via `app.py`)**:
-   - The main application's background tasks analyze the day's news using the LLM configured in `llm_config.json` to extract and store stock recommendations.
+   - The main application's background tasks analyze the day's news using the configured LLM (via `.env` or `llm_config.json`) to extract and store stock recommendations.
+   - Recommendations are validated before storage to ensure they're actual stocks (not countries, sectors, or other non-tradeable entities).
    - The Q&A feature also uses this configured LLM to generate responses.
 4. **Generate Report**: The system uses vector search to find the most relevant articles for predefined market categories and compiles them into a markdown report.
 5. **Serve**: A **Flask** web server provides the frontend, answering user requests by querying the ChromaDB database and interacting with the LLM (as configured in `llm_config.json`) for the Q&A and recommendation features.